rsnodgrass/pyxantech/README.md

 |     4      |      6     | Green     | DSR      |
 |     5      |      5     | Yellow    | GND      | Ground |
 |     6      |      4     | Red       | DTR      |

+Of course, if you are making an adapter/extension cable for an existing USB/serial cable then DSR/DTR and Tx/Rx should NOT be swapped as shown in the above table.

 ## See Also